andreped/GradientAccumulator/README.md

 ## Acknowledgements
 The gradient accumulator model wrapper is based on the implementation presented in [this thread](https://stackoverflow.com/a/66524901) on stack overflow.
 The adaptive gradient clipping method is based on [the implementation by @sayakpaul](https://github.com/sayakpaul/Adaptive-Gradient-Clipping).
+The optimizer wrapper is derived from [the implementation by @fsx950223 and @stefan-falk](https://github.com/tensorflow/addons/pull/2525).

 ## How to cite?